alex-gutev/live_cells/README.md

 ```

 If you're implementing a subclass of `NotifierCell` which depends on the value of another cell, you
-will add a listener to the cell in the `init` method and remove the listener in the `dispose`
+should add a listener to the cell in the `init` method and remove the listener in the `dispose`
 method.

 ## Additional information

-TODO: Tell users more about the package: where to find more information, how to
-contribute to the package, how to file issues, what response they can expect
-from the package authors, and more.
+If you discover any issues or have any feature requests, please open an issue on the package's Github
+repository.